poorting/misp2ch/README.md

 │ ip          │ String   │
 │ port        │ UInt16   │
 │ info        │ String   │
+│ insert_ts   │ DateTime │
 └─────────────┴──────────┘
 ```
 ## What the script does

 1. Creates the nfsen.iocs table if it does not exist already
+2. Creates the nfsen.ioc_hits table if it does not exist already
+3. Creates the materialized views that provide the IoC hits from the combined nfsen.flows and nfsen.iocs tables.
-2. Retrieve IoCs (attributes) of type `ip-dst|port` from MISP that have `to_ids` set.
+4. Retrieve IoCs (attributes) of type `ip-dst|port` from MISP that have `to_ids` set.
    - Limit this further e.g. by adding a tag to `json_req` in the conf file, e.g.`json_req = {"tags":"my_tag","last":"3d"}`
-4. Delete all IoCs from the table which are not present in the  list from MISP (remove older IoCs).
+5. Delete all IoCs from the table which are not present in the  list from MISP (remove older IoCs).
    - Can be disabled by setting `remove_old = False` in the conf file.
-5. Add those IoCs to the table that are not there already (add new ones)
+6. Add those IoCs to the table that are not there already (add new ones)
+7. Optionally specifically searches for newly added IoCs in the flows table up to X days back
+   - by setting `backscan` to the number of days desired in the conf file (the default of 0 disables backscan)

 See `misp2.conf.default` for an example of a configuration file and which entries need to be in there.